 Final thoughts

 A smooth, easy-to-hold tool with simple edges is best for beginners.
-Technique, slip, and gentle pressure matter more than the price or material.
+Technique, slip, and gentle pressure matter more than the price or material, so choose the tool you will actually use, keep it clean, and put your energy into a light, consistent routine.

 Explore more from The Fern Edit: Gua Sha, Face Yoga, Skin Firming, Mature Skin, printables.